SaveJohn/JohnsenArt__Final_School_Assignment/README.md

 ```

-### From the JoArtAPI project, run these commands:
+### From the JoArtAPI project location (the JoArtFolder in the solution folder), run these commands:

 ```bash